Summary jurisdiction: Overview

 Ever since the creation of the office of justice of the peace the tendency of English legislation has been to enable them to deal with minor offences without a jury.
 Legislation was necessary because, as Blackstone says, except in the case of contempts the common law is a stranger to trial without a jury, and because even when an offence is created by statute the procedure for trying must be by indictment and trial before a jury, unless by the statute creating the offence or some other statute another mode of trial is provided.
 In one remarkable instance power is given by section 4 of the Frivolous Arrests Act 1725 (12 Geo.
 1. c.
-29) to judges of the superior courts summarily to sentence to transportation (penal servitude) a solicitor practising after conviction of barratry, forgery or perjury (Stephen, Dig.
-Crim.
-Law, 6th ed., 113).
+29; repealed by the Statute Law Revision Act 1948) to judges of the superior courts summarily to sentence to transportation (penal servitude) a solicitor practising after conviction of barratry, forgery or perjury (Stephen, A Digest of the Criminal Law, 6th ed., 113).

 In other words all the summary jurisdiction of justices of the peace is the creation of statute.
-The history of the gradual development of the summary jurisdiction of justices of the peace is stated in Stephen's Hist.
-Crim.
-Law, vol. i. ch.
+The history of the gradual development of the summary jurisdiction of justices of the peace is stated in Stephen's A History of the Criminal Law of England, vol. i. ch.
 4. The result of legislation is that summary jurisdiction has been conferred by statutes and by-laws as to innumerable petty offences of a criminal or quasi-criminal character (most of which in French law would be described as contraventions), ranging through every letter of the alphabet.
 The most important perhaps are those under the Army, Game, Highway, Licensing, Merchant Shipping, Post Office, Public Health, Revenue and Vagrancy Acts.

-A court of summary jurisdiction is defined in the Interpretation Act 1889 (52 & 53 Vict. c.
+A court of summary jurisdiction was defined in the Interpretation Act 1889 (52 & 53 Vict. c.
 63) as "any justice or justices of the peace or other magistrate, by whatever name called, to whom jurisdiction is given by, or who is authorized to act under, the Summary Jurisdiction Acts, whether in England, Wales or Ireland, and whether acting under the Summary Jurisdiction Acts or any of them or any other act or by virtue of his commission or under the common law" (Interpretation Act 1889, s.
 13 [11]).
-This definition does not apply to justices of the peace sitting to hold a preliminary inquiry as to indictable offences, or in the discharge of their quasi-administrative functions as licensing authority.
+This definition did not apply to justices of the peace sitting to hold a preliminary inquiry as to indictable offences, or in the discharge of their quasi-administrative functions as licensing authority.
+The 1889 Act was replaced by the Interpretation Act 1978, which defines a summary offence as one triable only summarily.
+The Magistrates' Courts Act 1980 is the modern law giving magistrates' courts in England and Wales the jurisdiction to try offences summarily, including offences triable either way.